-PJM and MISO Joint Operating Agreement33
+PJM and MISO Joint Operating Agreement35

 The Joint Operating Agreement between MISO and PJM Interconnection, L.L.C. was executed on December 31, 2003.
-The PJM/MISO JOA includes provisions for market based congestion management that, for designated flowgates within MISO and PJM, allow for redispatch of units within the PJM and MISO regions to jointly manage congestion on these flowgates and to assign the costs of congestion management appropriately.
-In 2012, MISO and PJM initiated a joint stakeholder process to address issues associated with the operation of the markets at the seam.34
+The PJM/MISO JOA includes provisions for congestion management that, for designated flowgates within MISO and PJM, allows for redispatch of units within the PJM and MISO regions to jointly manage congestion on these flowgates and to assign the costs of congestion management.
+This process was designed to address the impacts of market flows which are the loop flows on MISO's system created by PJM generators serving PJM load and vice versa.
+In 2012, MISO and PJM initiated a joint stakeholder process to address issues associated with the operation of the markets at the seam.36

 Under the market to market rules, the organizations coordinate pricing at their borders.
 PJM and MISO each calculate an interface LMP using network models including distribution factor impacts.
 PJM uses 10 buses along the PJM/MISO border to calculate the PJM/MISO interface pricing point LMP.
-Prior to June 1, 2017, MISO used all of the PJM generator buses in its model of the PJM system in its calculation of the MISO/PJM interface pricing point.35 On June 1, 2017, MISO modified their MISO/PJM interface definition to match PJM's PJM/MISO interface definition.
+Prior to June 1, 2017, MISO used all of the PJM generator buses in its model of the PJM system in its calculation of the MISO/PJM interface pricing point.37 On June 1, 2017, MISO modified their MISO/PJM interface definition to match PJM's PJM/MISO interface definition.